siefca/attribute-filters/README.md

 end
 ```

-or if you want to have more control:
+or if you want more control:

 ```ruby
 class User < ActiveRecord::Base